Die Fackel 2.0, an Independent Webzine

 A Little Bit of History About Die Fackel 2.0

-This webzine began in autumn 2021 with a few lines, mostly as a kind of diary, or personal journal, to document the madness that engulfed Austria during the Covid ‘Pandemic™’.
+This webzine began in autumn 2021 with a few lines, mostly as a kind of diary, or personal journal, to document at least part of the madness that engulfed Austria during the WHO-declared, so-called Covid ‘Pandemic™’.
 Back then, I penned two brief introductory pieces about my motivation, and since ‘the Internet’ never forgets, I might as well link to them here:

-Please note that Die Fackel was originally a journal by Vienna-based journalist and commentator Karl Kraus (1874-1936) whose writings were ‘directed…at the press, German culture, and German and Austrian politics’.
+Please note that Die Fackel was originally a journal by Vienna-based journalist and commentator Karl Kraus (1874-1936) whose biting commentary were ‘directed…at the press, German culture, and German and Austrian politics’.

 What Can You Expect in Die Fackel 2.0?